| Home Page

 commands.

-A command line is also provided and operates in conjuction with the directory
+A command line is also provided and operates in conjunction with the directory

 panels to make it much more powerful than a regular CLI including pasting file